naymspace/backpex/guides/authorization/live-resource-authorization.md

 ### What `handle/3` may assume

-The items handed to `c:Backpex.ItemAction.handle/3` have already been authorized under that action's key.
+The items handed to `c:Backpex.ItemAction.handle/3` are the records Backpex just re-read, and they have already been authorized under that action's key.
 Writing exactly those items back is the same decision the gate just made, so pass `authorize?: false` rather than paying for a second evaluation of your `can?/3`:

 ```elixir
 Backpex.Resource.delete_all(items, socket.assigns, socket.assigns.live_resource, authorize?: false)